The Website The Birds Maps Virtual Tour Email us

-Early Spring Date: April 21 Late Spring Date: May 26 Most Frequently Seen May 4-13
+Early Spring Date: April 21 Late Spring Date: May 26 Best Dates to See in Spring: May 1-14

-Veeries are common at Monticello Park in the spring.
+Spring: Veeries are common at Monticello Park.
 They arrive at the end of April and the beginning of May, and they are relatively easy to find during the second week in May.
 Veeries nest in the Washington metro area, but not at Monticello.

 Where to See Them in the Park

 Veeries stay on the ground most of the time.
 The best place to look for them is on the ridge, but they can be found anywhere in the park.
 They sometimes bathe in the stream, often near the bridge.